Skip to main content

 • Mask fit tests are valid for 24 months from the date of your last test.

-• Upload the updated documentation to the Registration Document Portal before they expires
+• Upload the updated documentation to the Registration Document Portal before they expires.

 Please visit the occupational health office at your training site to complete you mask fit test.